Oil vs Latex Paint: Weighing the Pros and Cons

 Oil vs Latex Paint FAQs

-Oil paint contains solvents to dissolve and spread the pigments, while latex paint uses water as the solvent.
-Oil paint takes longer to dry, has a strong odor, and requires the use of solvents for cleanup.
-Latex paint dries faster, has little odor, and cleans up with just soap and water.
+Oil paint uses chemical solvents, has a strong odor, and dries slowly.
+Latex paint uses water, has little odor, dries quickly, and cleans up with soap and water.

-You can paint over existing oil paint with either oil or latex paint, but you must prime first for proper adhesion.
-Latex paint can only be painted over with latex or a primer and then the topcoat of your choice.
-Never paint latex directly over oil paint without priming first.
+You can paint over oil with either oil or latex, but priming is essential for adhesion.
+Latex should be painted over with latex, or with a primer followed by your chosen topcoat.
+Never apply latex directly over oil without primer.

 Final Thoughts